-The history of beRKLEY dRAMA!
+the history of beRKLEY dRAMA in pictures!

 The Drama Club known as BE DRAMA has been in existence since the fall of 2012 when John Hopkins was hired to direct one show for Berkley High School.
 The match of the Berkley students and Mr. Hopkins worked so well that the district decided to hire Mr. Hopkins on permanently.
 There were drama offerings at BHS, however, LONG before BE DRAMA came to be.
-BE DRAMA likes to think that we are continuing the legacy of those who were seen on our stage before us.
+BE DRAMA likes to think that we are continuing the legacy of those who were seen making magic on and behind our stage long before us.

 Why “BE Drama: Onstage?”